-Ms. Ho Wing Tsz, Wendy, aged 45, has been appointed as the company secretary of the Company with effect from 28 February 2013.
-She is a Director of Corporate Services Division at Tricor Services Limited.
+Ms. Ho Wing Tsz, Wendy, aged 46, has been appointed as the company secretary of the Company with effect from 28 February 2013.
+She is a Director of Corporate Services Division at Tricor Services Limited, a global professional service provider specialized in integrated business, corporate and investor services.
 Ms. Ho is a Chartered Secretary and a Fellow of both The Hong Kong Institute of Chartered Secretaries and The Institute of Chartered Secretaries and Administrators in the United Kingdom.
 She has over 20 years of experience in a diversified range of corporate services and has been providing professional secretarial services to a number of listed companies and a real estate investment trust listed on the Hong Kong Stock Exchange.

-The Directors present their report together with the audited financial statements of the Company and the Group for the year ended 31 December 2014.
+The Directors present their report together with the audited financial statements for the year ended 31 December 2015.